Chloydie/MARKSMAN-A-Grade-Tracking-System/README.md

 - os

 Please search on how to install and implement these individually.
 Make sure that it is working before you run app.py.

+Lastly, install all the files in the repository in the same format, template and static folder with the python folder outside.
+When running correctly, a database file will be created, access this database using an external app like DB Browser.